MichaIng/DietPi-Docs/docs/install.md

             ![Proxmox node pull down menu](assets/images/Proxmox_ServerNode-pulldown-menu.png){: width="400" height="90" loading="lazy"}

+        Note: Keep the Proxmox VM option "QEMU Guest Agent" option inactive (uncheck check box) to be able to control the VM via the Proxmox GUI.

+        DietPi versions before v8.25:
-        In order to be able to use these Proxmox GUI controlling of the VM, the `dbus` and `qemu-guest-agent` needs to be installed in the DietPi VM, afterwards it should be followed by a DietPi VM reboot:
+        Since DietPi v8.25, the first run installation script enables this feature.
+For older Proxmox DietPi VMs, it can be achieved by installing the `dbus` and `qemu-guest-agent` within the DietPi VM followed by a DietPi VM reboot:

         ```sh
         systemctl unmask systemd-logind